federicobaldini/book-collection/README.md

 # book-collection

-A web application that show my personal book collection, using Vue.
+A web application that shows my personal book collection, using Vue.

 ## Available Scripts